d0td0td0tnull/btt_sfs_cosmos/README.md

  - BTT SFS v2
  - RP2040-Zero (Refered to as RPi rest of the guide)
- - Centauri Carbon running Cosmos (at time of wrting beta 0.4)
+ - Centauri Carbon running Cosmos (at time of writing beta 0.4)
  - USB-A to USB-C data supporting wire
  - Soldering equipment